-Please enter your name and email address to subscribe.
+Please enter your name and email address to subscribe to our newsletter.

 Newsletter of the Science Council for Global Initiatives